What is the SUMIF Function?

 The formula uses the following arguments:

-- Range (required argument) – It is the range of cells that we want to apply the criteria against.
+- Range (required argument) – This is the range of cells that we want to apply the criteria against.

-- Criteria (required argument) – It is the criteria which are used to determine which cells need to be added.
+- Criteria (required argument) – This is the criteria which are used to determine which cells need to be added.

 When we provide the criteria argument, it can either be: